We're a congregation of the Presbyterian Church (USA), a denomination with deep roots in American history and Reformed Theology.

-Lake Hills Presbyterian Church combines a beautiful house of worship and education, a recreation area, and a spirit of joy to create a unique "retreat" for people seeking to know God in a diversity of ways.
+Lake Hills Presbyterian Church (USA) combines a beautiful house of worship and education, a recreation area, and a spirit of joy to create a unique "retreat" for people seeking to know God in a diversity of ways.
 We know each other by name.
 We're big enough to get things done, but small enough that you won't get lost.

 Weekdays at Lake Hills, you'll hear children playing on the ballfields, watch grown-ups huffing and puffing around the jogging trail, and see senior adults coming to community meetings.
 Our church is a busy place.
 It's a hub of activity and learning.